DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The most common symptom is fever.
 Other systemic signs and symptoms include:

-Less frequent signs and symptoms are sore throat, upper respiratory symptoms, hepatosplenomegaly (swelling of the liver and spleen), weight loss, night sweats, nausea, vomiting, and diarrhoea.
+Less frequent signs and symptoms are a sore throat, upper respiratory symptoms, hepatosplenomegaly (swelling of the liver and spleen), weight loss, night sweats, nausea, vomiting, and diarrhoea.

 Transient cutaneous manifestations have been reported in up to 40% of patients with histiocytic necrotising lymphadenitis [4,5].